ipfs/ipfs-docs/docs/install/command-line.md

 ## Compile manually

-Compiling IPFS manually is a fairly involved process that changes frequently.
-It can be handy if you'd like to build a specific branch, or want to use the _bleeding-edge_ version of IPFS.
+Manually compiling IPFS is a fairly involved process that changes frequently.
+It can be handy if you'd like to build a specific branch or use the _bleeding-edge_ version of IPFS.
 See the [`ipfs/go-ipfs` GitHub repository for details →](https://github.com/ipfs/go-ipfs)

 ## Next steps